darklynx/swagger-api-collection/README.md

     Serving HTTP on 0.0.0.0 port 8000 ...

-Now you can open browser at URL: `http://localhost:8000/`
+Now you can open a browser and go to the URL: `http://localhost:8000/`

 ### Twisted